Vinayagamoorthi-srinivasan/LogIn_Page/readme.md

 - User can click on "Forgot Password" to go to a password reset page
 - User can click on "Create Account" to go to a registration page

-## Screenshots

-Here are some screenshots of the login page:

 ## Technologies Used